 Direct Facilities Costs are general operating costs of the Awardee's facilities attributable to housing all elements of the CIRM-funded project or activity.
-Eligible costs are operation and maintenance costs such as utilities, janitorial services, routine maintenance, repairs and library expenses.
-Facilities costs related to depreciation or capital debt are unallowable.
-Facilities costs for non-profit applicant organizations are limited to the current applicable, federally negotiated rates for the organization as defined by the Office of Management and Budget (OMB) Circular A-21 or A-122.
+Facilities costs for non-profit applicant organizations are limited to the current applicable, federally negotiated rates for the organization as defined by the Office of

+Management and Budget (OMB) Circular A-21 or A-122.
 Facilities rates for for-profit applicant organizations are limited to 35% of the direct project costs.
-Facilities rates are applied to direct costs exclusive of the costs of renovation/construction, equipment, tuition and fees, research patient care costs, as well as the costs of each individual subcontract, consultant, and service agreement in excess of \$25,000.
+Facilities rates are applied to direct project costs exclusive of the costs of equipment, tuition and fees, research patient care costs, as well as the costs of each individual subcontract, consultant, and service agreement in excess of \$25,000.
 The facilities cost rates approved and in place at the time of the application are to be applied to the entire award project period.